Medical sociology: Social medicine

 Social medicine is a similar field to medical sociology in that it tries to conceptualize social interactions in investigating how the study of social interactions can be used in medicine.
 However, the two fields have different training, career paths, titles, funding and publication.In the 2010s, Rose and Callard argued that this distinction may be arbitrary.

 In the 1950s, Strauss argued that it was important to maintain the independence of medical sociology from medicine so that there was a different perspective on sociology separate from the aims of medicine.
 Strauss feared that if medical sociology started to adopt the goals expected by medicine it risked losing its focus on analysing society.
 These fears that have been echoed since by Reid, Gold and Timmermans.
 Rosenfeld argues that the study of sociology focused solely on making recommendations for medicine has limited use for theory building and its findings cease to apply in different social situations.

 Richard Boulton argues that medical sociology and social medicine are "co-produced" in the sense that social medicine responds to the conceptualization of medical practices created by medical sociology and alters medical practice and medical understanding in response, and that the effects of these changes are then analyzed by medical sociology once again.
 He argues that the tendency to view certain theories such as the scientific method (positivism) as the basis for all knowledge, and conversely the tendency to view all knowledge as associated with some activity both risk undermining the field of medical sociology.

 Medical anthropology

 Peter Conrad notes that medical anthropology studies some of the same phenomena as medical sociology but argues that medical anthropology has different origins, originally studying medicine within non-western cultures and using different methodologies.
 He argues that there was some convergence between the disciplines, as medical sociology started to adopt some of the methodologies of anthropology such as qualitative research and began to focus more on the patient, and medical anthropology started to focus on western medicine.
-He argued that more interdisciplinary communication could improve both disciplines.
+He argues that more interdisciplinary communication could improve both disciplines.